Highest Rate in the Nation: Wisconsin Mesothelioma by the Numbers

 Wisconsin holds a distinction no state wants: the highest per capita mesothelioma rate in the country.
-At 1.24 per 100,000 residents in 2022, the state exceeds Pennsylvania (1.22), Minnesota (1.20), and every other state in the nation.
-The national average is 0.6.
+At 1.24 per 100,000 residents, the state exceeds Pennsylvania, Minnesota, and every other state in the nation.

 The reason is the paper industry.
 Wisconsin’s Fox River Valley was the papermaking capital of the United States for most of the 20th century, and paper mills used asbestos extensively in machine felt, insulation, gaskets, and brake systems.
 The workers who built that industry are now receiving diagnoses 30 to 50 years after their last shift.